learnbyexample/learn_gnused/gnu_sed.md

 ## Editing file input

 Although `sed` derives its name from *stream editing*, it is common to use `sed` for file editing.
 To do so, you can pass one or more input filenames as arguments.
 You can use `-` to represent stdin as one of the input sources.
 By default, the modified data will go to the `stdout` stream and the input files are not modified.
-[In-place file editing](#in-place-file-editing) chapter will discuss how to apply the changes back to the source file(s).
+[In-place file editing](#in-place-file-editing) chapter will discuss how to apply the changes back to the source files.

 >![info](images/info.svg) The [example_files](https://github.com/learnbyexample/learn_gnused/tree/master/example_files) directory has all the files used in the examples.